denis-trofimov/bitshares-stress-test/README.md

-# Scenario tester, stress test tool for BitShares based on JSON and pybitshares.
+# Scenario tester, stress test tool for BitShares based on python-bitshares.

 ---